rgksugan/knowledge/3-resources/books/AI Engineering.md

 * While most people understand the impact of training on a model’s performance, the impact of sampling is often overlooked.
 Sampling is how a model chooses an output from all possible options.

 #### Training Data
+* An AI model is only as good as the data it was trained on.
 * Training on more data often requires more compute resources and doesn’t always lead to better performance.
+* A model's inference latency and cost is proportional to the number of tokens in the input and response.
+* For the MASSIVE dataset, the median token length in English is 7, but the median length in Hindi is 32, and in Burmesem it's a whooping 72, which is ten times longer than in English.
+Assuming that the time it takes to generate a token is the same in all languages, GPT-4 takes approxiamtely ten times longer in Burmese than in English for the same content.
+For APIs that charge by token usage, Burmese costs ten times more than English.

 #### Modeling
+* Transformer architecture uses attention mechanism.
+* Much of AI progress in recent years can be attributed to increased model size.
+It’s hard to talk about foundation models without talking about their number of parameters.
+The number of parameters is usually appended at the end of a model name.
+For example, Llama-13B refers to the version of Llama, a model family developed by Meta, with 13 billion parameters.
+* In general, increasing a model’s parameters increases its capacity to learn, resulting in better models.
+Given two models of the same model family, the one with 13 billion parameters is likely to perform much better than the one with 7 billion parameters.
+* As the community better understands how to train large models, newer-generation models tend to outperform older-generation models of the same size.
+For example, Llama 3-8B (2024) outperforms even Llama 2-70B (2023) on the MMLU benchmark.
+* The number of parameters helps us estimate the compute resources needed to train and run this model.
+For example, if a model has 7 billion parameters, and each parameter is stored using 2 bytes (16 bits), then we can calculate that the GPU memory needed to do inference using this model will be at least 14 billion bytes (14 GB).
+* The number of parameters can be misleading if the model is sparse.
+A sparse model has a large percentage of zero-value parameters.
+A 7B-parameter model that is 90% sparse only has 700 million non-zero parameters.
+Sparsity allows for more efficient data storage and computation.
+This means that a large sparse model can require less compute than a small dense model.
+* A larger model can also underperform a smaller model if it’s not trained on enough data.
+Imagine a 13B-param model trained on a dataset consisting of a single sentence: “I like pineapples.”
+This model will perform much worse than a much smaller model trained on more data.
+* Quantity, quality, and diversity are the three golden goals for training data.
+* In summary, three numbers signal a model’s scale:
+  * Number of parameters, which is a proxy for the model’s learning capacity.
+  * Number of tokens a model was trained on, which is a proxy for how much a model learned.
+  * Number of FLOPs, which is a proxy for the training cost.
+* Model performance depends on the model size and the dataset size.
+Bigger models and bigger datasets require more compute.
+Compute costs money.
+#### Sampling
+* A temperature of 0.7 is often recommended for creative use cases, as it balances creativity and predictability.
+* The opposite of probabilistic is deterministic, when the outcome can be determined without any random variation.

+### Evaluation Methodology

+## Abbreviations
+* RNN - Recurrent Neural Networks
+* MLP - Multi Layer Perceptron
+* SSM - State Space Models
+* TPU - Tensor Processing Units
+* MoE - Mixture of Experts
+* FLOP - Floating Point Operation
+* SFT - Supervised Fine Tuning
+* RL - Reinforcement Learning
+* RLHF - Reinforcement Learning from Human feedback
+* DPO - Direct Preference Optimization
+* RLAIF - Reinforcement Learning from AI Feedback
+* LMSYS - Large Model Systems Organization
+* PPO - Proximal Policy Optimization
+* NLG - Natural Language Generation

+## Terms
+* Epoch - A pass through a dataset.

 ## Bibliography